-Inspire the creative writer in you.
+Inspire the creative writer in you and enroll in our writing workshops today!

-Enroll in our writing workshops today!
 Enjoy these noncredit creative writing classes in multiple topics.
 Workshops are open to adults of any age or education level and take place in hybrid or online formats.

 Magical Thinking: Exploring the Real and the Magical within Magical Realism Across Poetry and Prose